LukasZahradnik/PyNeuraLogic/docs/installation.rst

 .. note::

-    Make sure that you have correctly set the :code:`"JAVA_HOME` environment variable, or set it via :py:data:`~neuralogic.set_java_home` before using any of the library features.
+    Make sure that you have correctly set the :code:`"JAVA_HOME"` environment variable, or set it via :py:data:`~neuralogic.set_java_home` before using any of the library features.

 Using PIP
 #########